Sphereserver/Source-X/README.md

 **Step by step building:**
 1) Clone repository.
-2) Change directory to wherever you cloned repository.
+2) Change directory to wherever you cloned repository and then go to `packaging` directory.
 3) Since we are in nightly, there is no actual SemVer changelog that we can include, and we have to use workaround to generate one.
 By running `cat debian/data/changelog | sed -e "s/@version@/$(git rev-list --count HEAD)/" -e "s/@date@/$(date -R)/" > debian/changelog` you will generate one.
 This command takes deb changelog template (in `debian/data/changelog`) and replaces __version__ and __date__ variables with git revision and current date.
 4) Build package by running `dpkg-buildpackage -us -uc -b` (arguments are `-b` = build, `-us` and `-uc` = don't sign built files with OpenPGP key).
-This will compile sources and create debian package, which will be stored in the parent directory (i.e., if we are building in `/home/dev/source/` then package will be in `/home/dev/`).
+This will compile sources and create debian package, which will be stored in the root of the project directory (i.e. `/home/dev/source-x/`).
 The cmake is predefined to build a Linux x86_64 Nightly version of SphereServer.
 All build commands and switches are defined in `debian/rules` file.

 ### Installation